Ium101/Files-and-Folders-Lister-Z/USER_MANUAL.md

 - For Linux, use the provided launch scripts: `run_lister_z.sh`, or `run_lister_z_gui.sh`.
 - For MacOS, use the provided launch scripts:  `Lister Z.command`, or `Lister Z GUI.command`.

-## Alternative Versions (Alt Folder)

-The Alt folder contains alternative versions of the CLI and GUI programs.
-These versions:
+## Enterprise Edition

-- Do NOT include credits in the output files (TXT, DOCX, JSON).
+- Do NOT include credits in the output files (TXT / DOCX / JSON).
--
+- Can create folders in the same structure as JSON file that's going to be selected.

 See `README.md` for more details.
 For support or more information, refer to the project README or contact Ium101.

 # Manual do Usuário - Files and Folders Lister Z